Qualitative Concurrent Stochastic Games with Imperfect Information: Reachability Objectives

 To prove Theorem~\ref{theo:reachability}, one first defines (in a non constructive way) a know\-ledge-only uniform strategy $\phi$ for \Eve as follows.
 We let

-be the set of knowledges made only by almost-surely winning states for \Eve (note here that we require that the almost-surely winning strategy is the same for all configurations with the same knowledge).
+be the set of knowledges made only by almost-surely winning states for \Eve (note here that we require that the almost-surely winning strategy is the same \emph{for all} states with the same knowledge).

-One can prove that, from a configuration with knowledge $K\in \wknowledge{}$, \Eve always has at least one action which ensures that she remains in $\wknowledge{}$, and we define $\phi$ as the knowledge-only uniform strategy that chooses at random one of these safe actions.
-The next proposition shows that $\phi$ is almost-surely winning for \Eve.